onofrestyle/GameApi/README.md

 # GameApi
-sinple api using entityframework.core and sqlite
+simple api using entityframework.core and sqlite